Looking for the best things to do in Kaanapali? I’ve got you covered – read on for all the details!

 It’s highly recommended to stay one or two nights in Hana, since it takes 3 hours to get there from the Kaanapali area , not including any stops you take.
 You’ll want some time to really explore the area in Hana!

-Check out a list of the best stops to make on the Road to Hana here
+Check out a list of the best stops to make and everything to know about the Road to Hana here.

 Okay, a helicopter tour over Maui is obviously a big ticket item and there’s no getting around the fact that this is a pricey experience.